awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 To ensure that your data is preserved, you cannot decrease the size of the root or user volumes after you launch a WorkSpace\.
 Instead, make sure that you specify the minimum sizes for these volumes when launching a WorkSpace\.
 You can launch a Value, Standard, Performance, Power, or PowerPro WorkSpace with a minimum of 80 GB for the root volume and 10 GB for the user volume\.
 You can launch a Graphics or GraphicsPro WorkSpace with a minimum of 100 GB for the root volume and 100 GB for the user volume\.

 While a WorkSpace disk size increase is in progress, users can perform most tasks on their WorkSpace\.
-However, they can't change their WorkSpace compute type, switch the WorkSpace running mode, rebuild their WorkSpace, or restart their WorkSpace\.
+However, they can't change their WorkSpace compute type, switch the WorkSpace running mode, rebuild their WorkSpace, or reboot \(restart\) their WorkSpace\.

 The disk size increase process might take up to an hour\.